Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Refractive Index, Phase Velocity, and Group Velocity

 The moving isotropic medium becomes an anisotropic medium, as seen in Eq.\ (\ref{eq10}); however, the group velocity we obtained is $\mathbf{v}_{gr}=\mb{\beta}_{ph}c$, parallel to the wave vector instead of the Poynting vector.
 Obviously, this is not in agreement with the result in the textbook \cite{r30}.

 Why do we have to modify the group velocity definition?
-By careful analysis we find that there is some flaw in the classical definition, of which the argument is given below.
+By careful analysis we find that there is some flaw in the classical definition, for which an argument is given as follows.